Using an Experiential Program to Uncover Barriers to High-Performance

 One of the most important aspects of any GEL program is the group debrief following the program experience.
 Typically, GEL facilitators tee up the discussion, briefly revisiting goals for the day before posing questions designed to encourage participants to think about their behavior and teamwork throughout the activity and its relationship to their roles in the office.

 After Northrop Grumman’s BoatWorks experience, the team came together and our facilitators prepared for their typical introduction to the debrief.
-However, before they began, Bill stood up and addressed his team:
+However, before they began, Mike stood up and addressed his team:

 "I have to share something right off the bat that is a little embarrassing.
 When I first spoke with GEL about our goals for this offsite, I said that our team’s problem was that you weren’t great at making decisions.
 What I learned today is that I’m the reason decisions get pushed to my desk.
 My natural tendency is to take the lead in whatever I’m doing, so I’ve created the norm that I make the calls, even when it’s not my role.”

-Remembering the situation in which Boat Six was asked to set performance targets for the fleet and instead immediately radioed to Bill, the team realized their role in the dynamic too.
-They identified the exchange as one of the “mirror moments” of the experiential program, reflecting everyone’s Pavlovian response to kick decisions upstairs to Bill.
+Remembering the situation in which Boat Six was asked to set performance targets for the fleet and instead immediately radioed to Mike, the team realized their role in the dynamic too.
+They identified the exchange as one of the “mirror moments” of the experiential program, reflecting everyone’s Pavlovian response to kick decisions upstairs to Mike.

 Building on this realization, the facilitators asked the group to come up with several examples of how this dynamic manifested back in the office.
 The team discussed the impact on actual business performance, raising issues such as failing to meet deadlines, missing vital input in decision making, and the resulting quality of their work.
 The facilitated debrief allowed the group to process the business reality of the mirror behavior uncovered during the sailing activity, then address the problem as a team.

-As Northrop Grumman's experience illustrates, it’s not always easy to fully realize the challenges your team is facing.
+As Northrop Grumman's experience illustrates, it’s not always easy to fully realize the challenges your team is facing or your role in the dynamic as their leader.
 Sometimes it takes stepping out of your comfort zone and working together in a new way to gain the insights that will take your team’s performance to the next level.

 *All names in this case study have been changed for privacy.